dblsilverio/reactnd-project-readable/README.md

 ### Running the Client React App

-By cloning or downloading this repository, all you need is to access its root, then type `npm start` to start the application.
+By cloning or downloading this repository, all you need is to access its root, then type `npm install` to prepare all dependencies needed.

+After the installation finishes, type `npm start` to start the application.
 It may take a while, but as soon as its done loading, a browser windows will popup with the application.

 The following output from the terminal is expected: